About the The Epicenter® by AudioControl

-Jealous of all the bumpin' bass you hear in hip hop, rap, and EDM?
-Well you can put that deep, biting bass into any kind of music — from classical, jazz, and rock to folk and Tejano — with an AudioControl Epicenter bass processor.
-Most satellite and factory radios compress and dial down bass response to protect flimsy factory speakers, so when you do add a subwoofer, there's no bass to play.
+You like all the bumpin' bass you hear in hip hop, rap, and EDM?
+Well you can put that deep, biting bass into any kind of music — from classical, jazz, and rock to folk and Tejano — with an AudioControl Epicenter bass restoration processor.
+Most factory radios dial down bass response to protect flimsy speakers, so when you do add a subwoofer, there's no bass to play.
 The Epicenter will bring it back.

-AudioControl's legendary Epicenter bass processor maximizes the low-frequency power and punch of your bass system, whether it's a simple powered tube or a full-blown competition setup.
-Simply install this processor between your car's receiver and your amplifiers or crossovers, and you'll finally be able to hear all the good bass you've been missing.
+AudioControl's legendary Epicenter bass processor maximizes the low-frequency power and punch of your bass system, whether it's a simple powered bass tube or a full-blown competition setup.
+Simply install this processor between your receiver and your amplifiers or crossovers, and you'll finally be able to hear all the good bass you've been missing.
 An included wired remote lets you control the amount of thump from the front seat.

-Sophisticated processing analyzes the incoming signal, restores low bass fundamental tones, and increases your bass response without stressing out your speakers.
-You can connect The Epicenter to any receiver with preamp outputs — its balanced inputs will reject noise from your car's electrical system.
-A subsonic filter removes extreme low bass from your signal so your amps and subs will play louder and cleaner, and a single band ParaBass bass equalizer lets you fine tune the bass.
+Sophisticated processing analyzes the incoming signal and synthesizes low-bass fundamental tones, increasing bass response tremendously.
+The Epicenter connects to any receiver with preamp outputs — its balanced inputs will reject noise from your car's electrical system.
+A subsonic filter removes extreme low frequencies from your signal so your amps and subs will play more efficiently, while a single band ParaBass equalizer lets you fine-tune the bass tone.

 - bass restoration processor (white)

 - 2-channel preamp inputs and outputs

 - Para-Bass controls adjust center-frequency and width of bass processing

 - fixed subsonic filter (33 Hz, 12/dB octave)